Lab 2: Below C Level

 In the full schematic, the 3.3V input we've been using up to this point has been replaced by labeled dots where you will connect M-F jumpers to the GPIO pins on the Pi.
 The dots in the upper right connect to the GPIOs that control the segments, the dots on the lower left are for the digits.
 As an example, turning on gpios PB4 and PB6 will light segment B of digit 1.

 The finishing touch is to add a pushbutton that will start the clock.
 The button is not connected into the display circuit.
 It is wired to the power rail through a 10K pull-up resistor and connected to gpio PG13 to be read as an input.
 (If you did not finish the button exercise from last week's lab, review it now!)
-You can squeeze an optional second button alongside the first one.
-The second button is only used for an assignment extension.

 Here are photos of the completed breadboard, looking sharp!
 Ben Eater would be proud!